Us (Regina Spektor song)

 "Us" is the fifth track from American singer Regina Spektor's major label debut Soviet Kitsch.
-It was officially released as a single in 2006 for her UK compilation album Mary Ann Meets the Gravediggers and Other Short Stories by Regina Spektor.
+It was officially released as a single in 2006 for her UK compilation album Mary Ann Meets the Gravediggers and Other Short Stories.
 The song is notable for its use of a string quartet in addition to Spektor's usual piano and vocals.
 As of 2009, the single had sold 86,000 copies in the United States.

 Music video

 This is the first Regina Spektor song to have an accompanying music video.
 The video used stop motion animation.
 It shows Spektor climbing into a dark green room and unpacking an assortment of objects from a trunk, including a piano, rug, a globe, and some seeds, which she places on the rug and grows with water.
 The video contains some strange scenes, such as toy soldiers coming out of Spektor's mouth, and ends with her placing everything (including herself) back into the trunk, which vanishes.
 The music video is a parody of Georges Méliès's silent film, The Diabolic Tenant (1909), in which a man rents an apartment and furnishes it by unpacking objects from his trunk in the same fashion Spektor does in Us.
 The video was directed by Adria Petty.